SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Microsoft SharePoint](./images/mss_0030.png)

-1.4 Select your country/region, enter your birthdate click on **Next**.
+1.4 Select your country/region, enter your birth date click on **Next**.

 ![Microsoft SharePoint](./images/mss_0040.png)

-1.5 You should have received a confirmation mail for the mail you recently provided.
-Within this mail you can find a security code.
-Copy this security code for the next step of the process.
+1.5 You should have received a confirmation mail for the mail address you recently provided.
+Within this mail you can find a security code. **Copy** this security code for the next step of the process.

 ![Microsoft SharePoint](./images/mss_0050.png)

-1.6 Paste the copied security code into the respective field, to verify your mail address.
+1.6 **Paste** the copied security code into the respective field, to verify your mail address.
 Then click on **Next**.

 ![Microsoft SharePoint](./images/mss_0060.png)